Effective Stabilized Self-Training on Few-Labeled Graph Data: Introduction

 \section{Introduction}

-Graph is an expressive data model, representing objects and the relationships between objects as nodes and edges respectively.
-Graph data are ubiquitous with a wide range of real-world applications, \eg social network analysis \cite{qiu2018social,li2019encoding}, traffic network prediction \citep{guo2019attention,li2019predicting}, protein interface prediction \citep{fout2017protein}, recommendation systems~\citep{fan2019recommendation,yang2020session}.
-Among these applications, an important task is to classify the nodes in a graph into various classes.
-However, one tough situation commonly existing is the lack of labeled data, which are also expensive to collect.
+A graph models the relationships between objects as the edges between nodes.
+Graphs are ubiquitous with a wide range of real-world applications, \eg social network analysis \citep{qiu2018social,li2019encoding}, traffic prediction \citep{LIANG2023161}, protein interface prediction \citep{fout2017protein}, and recommendation systems \citep{fan2019recommendation,LIAO2022595}.
+An important task to support these applications is node classification that aims to classify the nodes in a graph into various classes.
+However, effective node classification is challenging, especially due to the lack of sufficient labeled data that are expensive to obtain.

-To ease the situation, \textit{semi-supervised node classification} on graphs has attracted much attention from both industry \cite{qiu2018social,li2019encoding} and academia \cite{defferrard2016convolutional,hamilton2017inductive,velickovic2017graph,liu2020towards,li2018deeper,klicpera2018predict}.
-It aims to leverage a small amount of labeled nodes and additionally a large amount of unlabeled nodes in a graph to train an accurate classifier.
-Semi-supervised node classification can be framed under the graph-based semi-supervised learning paradigm.
-Graph convolution networks (GCNs) \cite{kipf2016semi} and their variants \cite{velickovic2017graph,monti2017geometric,hamilton2017inductive,klicpera2018predict,liu2020towards} are representative solutions under this paradigm.
-GCNs rely on a message passing scheme called graph convolution that aggregates the neighborhood information of a node, including node features and graph topology, to learn node representations, which can then be used in downstream classification tasks.